wpdas/near-social-bridge/md/mock.md

 ### Mock Initial Payload

-Use `mockInitialPayload` to mock the initial payload (sent by the Widget).
+Use `mockInitialPayload` to mock the initial payload (sent by the BOS Component).

 ```ts
 // Mock